KroxisTheDark/KroxisTheDark/README.md

 I am a Front-end Developer from Russia.

-- ⌨️: I’m working as a Front-end developer and contributing to frontend for building web applications.
+- ⌨️: I’m working as a Front-end developer.
 - 📚: I love reading books, particularly science-fiction and books about programming.
 - 🚶: In my free time I go for a walk
-- 📧:How to reach me: officialzhukov@gmail.com
 ---

 ### :hammer_and_wrench: Languages and Tools :